Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

 Since Botox® was approved by the FDA for cosmetic use in 2002, the injectable has skyrocketed in popularity.
 Botox is currently the number one noninvasive aesthetic medical procedure performed in the United States.
 Botox, AKA botulinum toxin, is a neuromodulator that essentially ‘freezes’ targeted facial muscles by blocking nerve signals that control expression.
 By doing so, Botox effectively reduces the ability of the muscle to have full movement.
-Botox injections diminishes the overall appearance of fine lines and wrinkles that develop as a result of repeated facial expression.
+Botox injections diminish the overall appearance of fine lines and wrinkles that develop as a result of repeated facial expressions.
 Botox is celebrated in the world of cosmetic dermatology due to the ease and speed of performing injections and consistently stunning results with no recovery time involved.

 SG 27 3 weeks Before and After Botox MGWatermark